 RANCHERS FOR THE HUNGRY

-Since 2010, South Texas ranchers are stepping up to the plate to help the food bank's mission of feeding the hungry by providing fresh, organic beef to feed the children and families in our Adopt-A-Family Program and emergency food assistance programs through the South Texas Food Bank's award winning initiative, Ranchers for the Hungry.
+Launched in 2008 with a deer harvest coordinated by the Zapata County ranchers Robert and Oscar Laurel, Ranchers for the Hungry has provided a way for South Texas ranchers to step up to the plate to help the food bank's mission of feeding the hungry by providing fresh, organic beef to feed the children and families in our Adopt-A-Family Program and emergency food assistance programs through the South Texas Food Bank's award winning initiative, Ranchers for the Hungry.
+The program currently has three regional chapters: Webb County, Zapata County, and Jim Hogg County

 This donation program gives the local and regional ranchers the opportunity to fight hunger by donating deer, steer and/or other livestock.
 The food bank then takes these donations to a local or regional USDA-licensed meat processor.